 Ever get asked a question expecting a definitive answer only to receive an answer of “it depends”?
-Well, I am about to answer this question with “it depends” and provide you the considerations wrapped up in this answer.
+Well, we're about to answer this question with “it depends” and provide you the considerations wrapped up in this answer.
 So, when trying to determine the lifespan of a melamine plate you must consider the following:

 - The importance of your brand image